 - Be clear in expressing the WHY of the meeting.

-The intention and goal of a meeting can be set prior to the beginning of a meeting and will act a guide for what will and will not be discussed during that meeting.
+The intention and goal of a meeting or corporate retreat can be set prior to the beginning of a meeting and will act a guide for what will and will not be discussed during that meeting.
 This can help shift your meeting to true collaboration and limit the amount of co-blab-eration that looks like effective meeting.
 Additionally, a clear intention and purpose can highlight the critical few items that you want the most time and energy spent on.
 That gives clear direction on where the priorities lie.
 These intentions can be set by creating an agenda for each meeting with the outcomes clearly defined.

 - Set norms and share the responsibilities of meetings

-Setting clear expectations on how people participate in meetings is another way to show how the time that has been set aside is valued.
+Setting clear expectations on how people participate in offsite meetings is another way to show how the time that has been set aside is valued.
 This also can lead the way for norms emerging that limit distractions and increase participation.
 Nobody likes being taken hostage by a few loud voices in a meeting.
 Once norms are established, give everyone a chance to participate in each role – assign a new facilitator, note taker, norm checker, time keeper, etc. for each meeting and let the roles rotate.
 You can even liven these up with a picture of Norm from Cheers to use when checking someone on the norms that have been agreed to (insert one of MEET’s mugs from the signature collection for where everybody knows your name).
 Sharing the responsibility also allows all people participating to be a critical member at every meeting.

 - Before you leave, set time aside to commit to action.